-Spring is in the air this week, and you know what that means: we’re now seeking submissions for our annual law revue video contest.
-Last year, 23 law schools submitted 31 videos for the contest.
+Spring has sprung, and you know what that means: we’re now seeking submissions for our annual law revue video contest.
+Last year, 19 law schools submitted 30 videos for the contest.
 Some of them were funny, some of them were “meh,” and some of them made us want to close our heads inside of our laptops.
 You do NOT want to be in the last category.

 But if you think you can carry a tune or tell a joke, we ask that you send us your very best law revue videos so that we — and the Above the Law audience — may pass judgment upon them.
 Prepare yourselves for the worst, but hope for the best (that’s what we’ll be doing, since we expect we may be seeing some twerking this year).

 Those responsible for the winning video will get Above the Law t-shirts and the pleasure of knowing they’re the envy of all their law school brethren.
 As for the losers, well… how embarrassing for you.